peter-tackage/assert-rx/README.md

 DEPRECATED!

-As of RxJava 1.3,[fluent assertions will be part of the RxJava 1.x library](https://github.com/ReactiveX/RxJava/pull/4777/).
+As of RxJava 1.3, [fluent assertions will be part of the RxJava 1.x library](https://github.com/ReactiveX/RxJava/pull/4777/).
 You should use the official equivalent instead.
 The official assertions are assertion library agnostic and use the same API as RxJava 2.x, which should help you make the transition should you chose to.

 Only use this library if somehow you cannot to update to RxJava 1.3.